Data Protection and Privacy Notice

 Information relating to usage of Clear’s website is collected using cookies.
 These are text files placed on the computer to collect standard internet log information and visitor behaviour information.
 Clear will use the information collected from the website to personalise repeat visits to the site

 The primary legal basis that Clear intend to use for the processing of personal data is for the performance of the contract with you.
-The information that is collected about you is essential for to be able to carry out the services that is required more effectively.
-Without collecting your personal data Clear are also to be unable to fulfil the legal and regulatory obligations.
+The information that is collected about you is essential for Clear to provide the most effective services.
+Without collecting your personal data Clear are also to be unable to fulfil their legal and regulatory obligations.

 Where special category data is required Clear will obtain your explicit consent in order to collect and process this information.

 How will Clear use the information about its clients?